webrecorder/browsertrix/docs/user-guide/running-crawl.md

 # Modifying running crawls

+## In Progress Status

-Once you click "Run Crawl", a workflow can be in five possible states:
+A crawl workflow that is in progress can be in one of five possible states:

 | Status | Description |
 | ---- | ---- |